 Last – The Rest of the Business Plan

 Maybe it seems weird that I just throw it all together at the end, but in real estate, it’s pretty true.
-If you’ve created a solid plan utilizing the backwards planning method, then created a pitch and did a solid job on your financials, the rest of the plan will fill itself in.
+If you’ve created a solid plan utilizing the backward planning method, then created a pitch and did a solid job on your financials, the rest of the plan will fill itself in.

 Sure, there may be a few areas that you haven’t put thought into yet, but that’s the purpose of the business plan.